mad0324/TrafficIncidentDataPipeline/README.md

 ### Code Modifications

 The following changes must be made to point to the correct S3 locations:
+- `produce.py`
+  - change the `key` variable to match your API key from the Special Instructions section.
 - `ingest.py`
-  - change the `DIR` variable to point to your S3 data lake location
+  - change the `DIR` variable to point to your S3 data lake location.
 - `transform.py`
-  - change the `DIR_lk` variable to point to your S3 data lake location
+  - change the `DIR_lk` variable to point to your S3 data lake location.
-  - change the `DIR_wh` variable to point to your S3 data warehouse location
+  - change the `DIR_wh` variable to point to your S3 data warehouse location.

 ### Step 1: Connect to EC2 Instance